|

 = 32.
 The figure is positioned in the shape of T(hau), the 22nd, last letter of alefbeth.
 The Tetraktys and the kabbalistic

+Tree of Life are comparable glyphs, both comprising the ten spheres.
 Vitruvius is reporting that the navel is the exact center of the human body.
 The circle on Leonardo's drawing

 has it's center in the navel, but if the figure is 'squared' the center becomes the phallos which is, concerning this drawing